rudderlabs/rudderstack-docs/destinations/business-messaging/kustomer.md

 | `created_At`   | `'2020-02-02T00:23:09.544Z'` | `created_At`                         | No           |

 {% hint style="info" %}
-The event properties with date-time string values will be appended with `At` if not already present, while whitespaces will be replaced with `-`.
+The event properties with the date-time string values will be appended with `At` if not already present, while the whitespaces will be replaced with a `-`.
 {% endhint %}

 | Event Name  | Value       | With Advanced Transformation Enabled | Transformed? |